willarmiros/aws-otel-docs/templates/auto-trace-instrumentation.md

 <!-- This piece of documentation should exist only for ADOT SDKs that support some form of auto-instrumentation.
 It outlines how to use automatic instrumentation for tracing.
 The documentation that ends up on aws-otel.github.io should match this structure -->

-# Tracing with the AWS Distro for OpenTelemetry {Language} Auto-Instrumentation
+# Tracing with the AWS Distro for OpenTelemetry {Language} Auto-Instrumentation and X-Ray

 ## Introduction